AppsFlyerSDK/appsflyer-react-native-plugin/Docs/API.md

 ##### <a id="setCustomerUserId"> **`setCustomerUserId(userId, callback)`**

 Setting your own Custom ID enables you to cross-reference your own unique ID with AppsFlyer’s user ID and the other devices’ IDs.
-This ID is available in AppsFlyer CSV reports along with postbacks APIs for cross-referencing with you internal IDs.
-NOTE: This must be set before `initSdk` is called.
+This ID is available in AppsFlyer CSV reports along with postbacks APIs for cross-referencing with you internal IDs.<br>
+If you wish to see the CUID (Customer User ID) under your installs raw data reports, it should be called before starting the SDK.<br>
+If you simply would like to add additional user id to the events raw data reports, then you can freely call it anytime you need.

 | parameter | type     | description      |